sonocotta/esparagus-media-center/README.md

 ## Amped Esparagus

-The latest addition to the family, Amped Esparagus is a device based on PCM5100 HiFi DAC (just like HiFi Esparagus) but adds a powerful and efficient D-class amp (TPA3110D2) so it can drive speakers directly.
-It has similar power capabilities to the Louder Esparagus, but it is much simpler to setup and use, since this DAC doesn't need any configuration steps to get going, just a valid I2S audio stream.
+The latest addition to the family, Amped Esparagus, is a device based on PCM5100 HiFi DAC (just like HiFi Esparagus) but adds a powerful and efficient D-class amp (TPA3110D2) so it can drive speakers directly.
+It has similar power capabilities to the Louder Esparagus, but it is much simpler to set up and use, since this DAC doesn't need any configuration steps to get going, just a valid I2S audio stream.
 Simplicity comes at a price, it doesn't have a DSP unit either.
-Since it has an analog stage, you can use it either with a built-in amp or with an external amp, if prefer so.
+Since it has an analog stage, you can use it either with a built-in amp or with an external amp, if you prefer so.

 ![DSC_0022](https://github.com/user-attachments/assets/e9481545-e98d-4d6a-b0eb-a993ab151dc8)

 With the Amped Esparagus, I'm implementing and testing a new updated look with every board equipped with a semi-transparent front face as standard.
 Behind it, there is a front-facing IR reader and 8-LED RGB strip (that can be used for audio visualization or power state).
-Most noticeably, there is a rotary encoder with a push-button, that allows quick change of volume or play/pause action.
+Most noticeably, there is a rotary encoder with a push-button that allows quick change of volume or play/pause action.

 ## Which device is right for me